 A visit to Thixendale is a truly traditional village experience with a local pub, village hall, characterful church and village shop.
 The local community is keen to welcome walkers, with the village hall opening on Sundays to serve drinks and homemade cakes.
 Some residents even open their doors to walkers and offer cookies on rainy days!
 The local pub, Cross Keys, is much loved by walkers along the Yorkshire Wolds Way, offering accommodation and good food and drink in a cosy atmosphere.
-The pub is open during evenings and daytime at weekends.
-Other accommodation is also available at Manor Farm in the village.
+The pub is open during evenings and daytime also at weekends.

 If you need further provisions then visit the village shop, serving all you need to refuel and refresh yourself for a day of adventure.
 It is well worth taking a walk from the village to the famous Robert Fuller Gallery.
 Robert Fuller is a world-renowned wildlife artist who grew up in the area and runs an acclaimed gallery at Fotherdale Farm, where he lives.
 The gallery houses a stunning collection of Robert’s artwork which is available for purchase.
 His passion for conservation inspires his work – a result of his father’s conservationist approach to farming.